gravity182/homeserver/Installation.md

 ### Proxy

-Even though Flaresolverr [have support](https://github.com/FlareSolverr/FlareSolverr?tab=readme-ov-file#-sessionscreate) for proxy server, there's no direct control over it in the Prowlarr settings.
+Even though Flaresolverr [has support](https://github.com/FlareSolverr/FlareSolverr?tab=readme-ov-file#-sessionscreate) for proxy server, there's no direct control over it in the Prowlarr settings.

 However if you set up a proxy in the Prowlarr settings (Settings -> General), it will be used by Flaresolverr as well.
 This isn't documented, but it works.
 You can verify that by looking at the Flaresolverr logs - `kubectl logs -l app.kubernetes.io/name=flaresolverr`.